taijeronv/taijeronv_info/content/authors/admin/_index.md

 - Visitors
 ---

-Originally from the Island of Guam, I joined the Army at the age of 17.
-I spent over 20 years.
-Soldier, simulations specialist, police mentor, international monitor I've had a very colorful and varied adventure all over the world.
-I've gained skills and experience that make me an asset wherever I go.
+I'm originally from the Island of Guam and joined the Army at the age of 17.
+After 20 years in boots I started the next chapter of my adventure which is arguably the most exciting and colorful.
+I've been a soldier, simulations specialist, police mentor, international Monitor, traveling the world over with a wide range of experiences.

 I am currently serving as the Team Operations Officer for an international team of monitors in the city of Odesa, Ukraine.
 I plan operations, manage assets and personnel, and I monitor the military domain in accordance with our mandate.

-When I retired from the Army in 2001 I became a simulation specialist working for Northrop Grumman at the Command and General Staff College as part of the Digital Leader Development Course.
-I was the main integrator for a game called Decisive Action which is a commercial off the shelf game at the Corp and Division level.
-By the time I left CGSC we were running 16 division staff exercises using Decisive Action and had totally replaced the multi-million dollar capstone exercise Prairie Warrior.

-In 2004 I was hired by the United States Military Academy or West Point to be the first manager for the Warfighting Simulation Center now called the Simulation Center.
-West Point is the premier military academy in the country.
-In 2006 I was tasked by the head of the Department for Military Instruction to find a game that could be integrated into the tactics curriculum.
-I turned to the developer of Decisive Action for a platoon level game that could be used to teach light infantry dismounted tactics.
+My goal is to get back into the "game" in a position that allows me to use my extensive experience using games for training and eduction.
+My desire is to be based in Europe but I have no problem going wherever I'm needed.